 Advantages of Snacks for Diabetics

 In fact, eating many small meals throughout the day can do wonders for the disorder.
-This is especially true if you rely on insulin injections.
+This is especially true if you rely on insulin injections

 That’s because the hormone will cause your blood sugar levels to decrease.
 If they drop too low, this can lead to a hypoglycemic coma

-For that reason, you should ensure your blood sugar levels are steady throughout the day.
+Therefore, you should ensure your blood sugar levels are steady throughout the day.
 That’s when snacks come into play.

 They’ll balance out your blood sugar and keep you functioning in tip-top shape.